 While we have initiated our Phase 3 clinical trial of losmapimod for the treatment of patients with COVID-19, the timing and success of the trial will depend on our ability to reach agreement with clinical trial sites and successfully screen and enroll patients in the trial, which, even if we are able to do, may not be on the timelines we expect.
+We experienced delays in establishing clinical trials sites and began enrolling patients in the fourth quarter of 2020.
 Many other companies are pursuing the development of product candidates for the treatment of COVID-19, and availability of clinical trial sites and patient enrollment may be affected by availability of commercially available treatments and other clinical trials of competing product candidates.
 Patient enrollment may also be affected by other factors, including the incidence of COVID-19 over time and the perceived risks and benefits of the use of losmapimod as a treatment relative to competing treatments.
-Our inability to reach agreement with clinical trial sties and/or enroll a sufficient number of patients could result in significant delays or could require us to abandon the trial and development of losmapimod for the treatment of COVID-19 altogether.
+We have not activated clinical trial sites and enrolled patients in the trial on the timelines that we previously expected, which has resulted in delays to the trial, including expected delays to the completion of the interim analysis previously planned for the fourth quarter of 2020 and the expected reporting of topline data previously planned for the first quarter of 2021.
+We may continue to experience these delays or encounter further delays or may decide to abandon the trial and development of losmapimod for the treatment of COVID-19 altogether.

 The COVID-19 pandemic may be effectively contained before we can successfully develop losmapimod as a treatment for COVID-19 and recoup our financial investment in the trial through sales of losmapimod.
-For example, a vaccine may be developed and available in sufficient quantities to contain the spread of the SARS-CoV-2 virus before we are able to complete our Phase 3 clinical trial.
+For example, a vaccine may be developed and available in sufficient quantities to contain the spread of the SARS-CoV-2 virus before we are able to complete our Phase 3 clinical trial and obtain marketing approval.
+Similarly, other therapeutics may prove efficacious in treating patients with COVID-19 before we are able to complete the development of losmapimod in this indication.
 Our commitment of financial resources and personnel to the development of losmapimod for the treatment of COVID-19 may cause delays in or otherwise negatively impact our other development programs and research and discovery efforts with our product engine.